-

 To set this up:

-In Apple Health > Profile > Privacy > Apps > Fitbod, enable Read access for:
+- iOS: Connect your scale's app to Apple Health, then in Apple Health > Profile > Privacy > Apps > Fitbod, enable Read access for Weight, Body Fat Percentage, and Lean Body Mass.

 -